Ne Zha (2019 film): Plot

 A Chaos Pearl, birthed from the primordial essences of heaven and earth, begins siphoning energies gluttonously.
-The Supreme Lord Yuanshi Tianzun dispatches his disciples Taiyi Zhenren and Shen Gongbao to subdue the sentient pearl.
-Due to its ability to absorb energy, Taiyi and Shen are unable to defeat it.
-Tianzun uses the Seven-Colored Sacred Lotus to separate the pearl into two opposite components: the Spirit Pearl and the Demon Orb.
-Tianzun places a heavenly curse upon the Demon Orb: in three years time, it will be destroyed by heavenly lightning.
-Tianzun then instructs Taiyi to take the Spirit Pearl to be reincarnated as the third son of Li Jing in the town of Chentang Pass, to be named Ne Zha.
+The Supreme Lord Yuanshi Tianzun dispatches his disciples Taiyi Zhenren and Shen Gongbao to subdue the sentient pearl, but they are unable to due to its ability to absorb energy.
+Using the Seven-Colored Sacred Lotus, Tianzun separates the pearl into two opposite components: the Spirit Pearl and the Demon Orb.
+He then places a heavenly curse of lightning upon the Demon Orb that will destroy it in three years time, and instructs Taiyi to take the Spirit Pearl to be reincarnated as the third son of Li Jing in the town of Chentang Pass; the son will be named Ne Zha.

 Motivated by jealousy, Shen steals the Spirit Pearl and causes Li Jing's pregnant wife Lady Yin to give birth to Ne Zha as the reincarnation of the Demon Orb.
 Taiyi tells them that Ne Zha's fate is sealed: in three years' time the heavenly curse placed upon the Demonic Orb will kill him, so Li travels to Heaven with Taiyi in an attempt to plead for Ne Zha's life, but is told the curse is irremovable.

 Meanwhile, Shen brings the stolen Spirit Pearl to the Dragon King of the East Sea.
-The Dragon King infuses the Spirit Pearl into an egg, giving birth to his third son, Ao Bing, whom the Dragon King allows Shen to take as a disciple.
-The dragons resent that they are confined to the ocean floor as prisoners of the Heavenly Court, and hope that since Ao Bing is born from the Spirit Pearl, they will be deemed worthy by Heaven and allowed to ascend and become xian (immortals).
+The Dragon King infuses the Spirit Pearl into an egg, giving birth to his third son Ao Bing whom the Dragon King allows Shen to take as a disciple.
+The dragons resent how they are confined to the ocean floor by the Heavenly Court, and hope that because Ao Bing is born from the Spirit Pearl, they will be allowed to leave.

-To tame his demonic nature and make him happy, Ne Zha's parents lie to him, telling him he was born of the Spirit Pearl and is destined to be a great demon hunter.
+To tame his demonic nature and make him happy, Ne Zha's parents lie to him, telling him he was born of the Spirit Pearl and is destined to be a great demon hunter, while enlisting two boundary beasts to keep him from leaving their property.
 Ne Zha studies under Taiyi and acquires great skills, but is still not allowed to hunt demons.
 Becoming impatient, he escapes his confines to hunt demons on his own.
-While chasing a yaksha trying to devour a little girl, Ne Zha burns down a fishing village.
+While chasing an aquatic yaksha trying to devour a little girl, Ne Zha burns down a fishing village.
 Ao Bing joins Ne Zha's fight but is petrified by the yaksha.
 Ne Zha cleverly defeats the yaksha and rescues both Ao Bing and the little girl, and he and Ao Bing become friends.
-However, his actions are misunderstood by the townsfolk of the destroyed village.
-They deem Ne Zha a malicious demon, which causes him to lash out at the villagers, hurting many of them until Ne Zha's parents and Tai Yi arrive to stop him.
+However, his actions are misunderstood by the townsfolk of the destroyed village, who attack Ne Zha until Ne Zha's parents and Tai Yi arrive to stop the fight.
 After Li learns it was all just a misunderstanding, he plans to prove Ne Zha's innocence on his upcoming birthday party.